jantursky/orderlord-help-kds/docs/getting-started/how-to-login.md

 {% include img.html name="login_2.png" %}

 - **During first logging into the application**, the Android system will prompt the dialog to allow access for reading/writing into storage.
-This permission is used for the purposes of sending log report and creating backup for the user's applications settings which will be later restored from the storage.
+This permission is used for the purposes of sending log reports and creating a backup for the user's application settings which will be later restored from the storage.

 {% include img.html name="login_3.png" %}